 - Set up automatic labeling with one of the following methods:

 - Add conditions on which to apply the label.
-For a list of these conditions and which discovery methods return information, see Reference: Data by discovery method.
+For a list of these conditions and which discovery methods return information, see Reference: Data returned by profile type.

 The IP Address, Hostname, and Labels conditions support matching on patterns and ranges.
 Each of these conditions has a corresponding negative version.
 Regular expressions are not supported.